artanik/react-with-multiple-contexts/README.md

 ## Well, what the `react-with-multiple-contexts` actually do?

 > The package provides you a couple of simple [HOCs](https://reactjs.org/docs/higher-order-components.html): `withContextProvider` and `withContextConsumer`.
-> Each HOC returns you a call tree of *React.Provider* or *React.Consumer*, depending on what you want to receive.
+> Each HOC return a call tree of *React.Provider* or *React.Consumer*, depending on what you want to receive.
 > That *call tree* wrapped around **your component**.
 > And finally, your component can now use the *React Context API* via props.